Call for Training Projects for 2024 and Educational Leave (CPP)

 PEI: AMI-CMA SUPPORT (FOR INFORMATION)

-As part of the Training component of the Excellence I-site Programme, financial assistance for the submission of France 2030 Call for Expressions of Interest "Skills and jobs of the future" projects for which the UM is the lead structure may be granted to projects which have not yet been the subject of a letter of intent, in particular for the hiring of a project manager or for the payment of a service.
+As part of the Training component of the I-site Excellence Program, financial assistance for submitting projects under the France 2030 Call for Expressions of Interest “Skills and Professions of the Future”—for which the UM is the lead institution—may be granted to projects that have not yet submitted a letter of intent, particularly for hiring a project manager or for paying for services.

-We invite you to contact your UEI Directors if you wish to implement a project within this framework.
+We invite you to contact your UEI Directors if you would like to launch a project under this initiative.

-1) Installation of equipment, demonstrators related to the ecological transition and sustainable development (TEDS);
+1) Installation of equipment and demonstration systems related to the ecological transition and sustainable development (TEDS);

-2) Support for the creation of pathways on ecological and societal transitions: This involves the creation of new pathways within Bachelor's or Master's degree programs.
-The timeline for this call for proposals will be shortened to allow the new pathways to begin in September 2024.
+2) Support for the creation of degree programs focused on ecological and societal transitions: This involves the creation of new degree programs within bachelor’s or master’s degree programs.
+The timeline for this call for proposals will be accelerated to allow the new programs to begin in September 2024.

-We invite you to contact your UEI Directors if you wish to implement a project within this framework.
+We invite you to contact your UEI Directors if you would like to launch a project under this initiative.

-We would also like to inform you that other support arrangements have been planned as part of the implementation of mandatory TEDS modules in the first cycle, as well as for raising awareness within the university community and training trainers in TEDS.
+We would also like to inform you that additional support measures have been put in place as part of the implementation of mandatory TEDS course units in the undergraduate program, as well as to raise awareness within the university community and provide training for TEDS instructors.

 SCHEDULE

-Winners of the AAP FORMATION PARCOURS TEDS (COMP) & TEDSEQUIP 2024 (COMP) awards
+Winners of the 2024 TEDS (COMP) & TEDSEQUIP (COMP) Training Program Call for Proposals

 Project leaders: François MIRABEL & Guylain CLAMOUR

-Summary: The creation of the Master's program in "Governance of Societies and Territories in Transition," starting in September 2024, builds upon the existing double degree in Economics and Political Science.
-The objective is to train highly skilled public policy executives and managers with expertise in economics and political science.
-Aligned with the institution's strategy to develop multidisciplinary programs of excellence around the themes of the I-site Excellence Program (PEI), this Master's program addresses governance issues within societies in transition (energy, digital, food, environmental, cultural, etc.) from a territorial perspective.
+Summary: The launch of the master’s program in “Governance of Societies and Territories in Transition” for the fall semester of 2024 builds on the dual degree in Economics and Political Science.
+The goal is to train high-level public sector executives and managers with expertise in economics and political science.
+As part of the institution’s strategy to develop multidisciplinary programs of excellence centered on the themes of the PEI (I-site Excellence Program), this master’s program addresses governance issues within societies in transition (energy, digital, food, ecological, cultural, etc.) through a territorial approach.

 MTAE:

-Summary: The Master's program in Climate Adaptation Management of Organizations in the Mediterranean aims to prepare students to become key players in the environmental transition within public and private organizations.
-This program is designed for students from diverse academic backgrounds who wish to acquire the skills to lead organizations facing the challenges of climate change.
+Summary: The Master’s program in Climate Adaptation Management for Organizations in the Mediterranean aims to prepare students to become leaders in the environmental transition within public and private organizations.
+This program is designed for students from diverse academic backgrounds who wish to acquire the skills needed to lead organizations facing the challenges of climate change.

 The main objectives are to: